 Benefits Of Concrete/Hardwood Flooring

-One benefit that can be gained from using a space with concrete or hardwood floors is their ability to provide a firm surface underneath your speakers.
+One benefit that can be gained from using a space with a concrete or hardwood floors is their ability to provide a firm surface underneath your speakers.

-It might seem like concrete floors are a worst case scenario, but here’s the reality.
+It might seem like concrete floors are a worst-case scenario, but here’s the reality.
 If the hardwood floors in your room are more spongy than they are firm, you can still run into issues with undesirable absorption.